cldwalker/bolt/README.md

 ## Description
 This project commands the web with our own words, not Google's, Siri or any other generic interface.
-Bolt can be used as your browser's default search engine and as a customizable voice assitant on your phone.
+Bolt can be used as your browser's default search engine and as a customizable voice assistant on your phone.
 This is an experimental successor to [queriac](https://github.com/cldwalker/queriac), [yubnub](http://yubnub.org/), etc.